 Hatfield-Jackson Atlanta International Airport (ATL) has been the busiest airport in the world since 1998.
-Today, this attractive 8-terminal airport hosts 100 million passengers per year with flights to every large city in North America, plus many to Europe, Latin America and Africa.
-It is a hub for Delta Airlines, Frontier, Southwest and Spirit airlines.
-Runways were widened to support the humongous Airbus A380.
-Modernization projects have resulted in WiFi, charging stations, shopping, dining, lounge, meditation room, passenger amenities and artwork lovingly populating each terminal.
-Hartsfield–Jackson Rental Car Center houses all car rental agencies and features 9,900 parking spaces.
-ATL Skytrain, the Airport People Mover between Terminals and Car Rental Center, is fast and frequent.
-The airport is partly named in honor of late Mayor Maynard Jackson, who pushed through expansion funding that enabled it to become the busiest airport.
-If only all large airports could function this well.
-ATL Terminal Map
+Today, this 8-terminal airport hosting 100 million passengers per year with flights to every large city in North America, plus many to Europe, Latin America and Africa.
+It is the hub for Delta Airlines, Frontier, Southwest and Spirit airlines.
+Runways support the humongous Airbus A380 Jet.
+WiFi, charging stations, retail shops, dining & lounge options, meditation room, business services and artwork lovingly populate each terminal.
+ATL Rental Car Center houses all major car rental agencies and features 9,900 parking spaces.
+ATL Skytrain People Mover between Terminals and Car Rental Center is fast and frequent.
+ATL Airport partly honors the late Mayor Maynard Jackson, who pushed through expansion funding that enabled it to also become one of America’s best functioning large airports.
+ATL Airport Terminal Map

-Penn Station, with its neo-classic architecture, café, gift shop and airy atmosphere, is a great venue for travelers.
-Located just north of downtown at 1688 Peachtree Street, NW, this intermodal transportation center hosts Amtrak and small taxi depot for this Amtrak route:
+Atlanta Penn Station, with its neo-classic architecture, café, gift shop and airy atmosphere is a small, but ok venue for travelers.
+Located in Midtown at 1688 Peachtree Street, NW, it also hosts a small taxi depot streetside for this Amtrak route:

 Metropolitan Atlanta Rapid Transit Authority (MARTA) provides 4 heavy rail lines (subway and elevated) radiating from Downtown to ATL Airport, colleges, and entertainment and centers.
 MARTA uses a fare card similar to transit systems worldwide and operates 5a-Midnight with 6-15 minute train frequency.
 It attracts over 232,00 weekday patrons to its 38 stations and 48 miles of track.
 See routes on MARTA SYSTEM MAP